daunnn/Deep-Learning-Reproducibility-Project/README.md

 # Facial Expression Recognition

 This project aims to reproduce the key findings and claims of the paper 'POSTER: A Pyramid Cross-Fusion Transformer Network for Facial Expression Recognition.'

-Modifications were made to adapt the original model and code for use with alternative datasets, allowing for validation and performance evaluation on new data sources.
+To evaluate the model’s generalizability, modifications were made to adapt it to a new dataset.

 ```
 Deep-Learning-Reproducibility-Project/